 The primary purpose of having rooftop solar panels installed is to reduce your energy bills, both for hot water and your business or household electricity bill.

-Having 20 sqm of solar panels installed on your rooftop can produce 2,600 kWh of electricity each year, roughly 40% of a household’s annual average consumption.
+Having just 20 sqm of solar panels installed on your rooftop can produce 2,600 kWh of electricity each year, more than 50% of a household’s annual average consumption.

 Installing a power diverter for hot water, and battery storage system can potentially bring that up to as much as 70% of your annual electricity needs, though that will require additional investment.